ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 There are some [notebooks](notebooks/analysis_and_comparison) that illustrate how tiles are merged by comparing the output of our stitcher with the original tiles.

 As a performance note, when merging DEM tiles, we merge the all needed tiles in memory and this process has an associated overhead.
 An alternative approach would be to download the tiles to disk and use virtual warping.
 Ultimately, the accuracy of the final DEM is our prime focus and these minor performance tradeoffs are sidelined.

+# Dateline support

+We assume that the supplied bounds overlap the standard lat/lon CRS grid i.e.longitudes between -/+ 180 longitude and -/+ latitude.
+If there is a dateline crossing by the supplied bounds, then the tiles are wrapped and translated to provide a continuous raster over the area provided.

 # For Development